Attacks-on-Kyber/Mismatch-and-Recovery/README.md

 >  ./PQCgenKAT_kem \<num\>

+To build the key recovery attack

+> make recovery

+After making, then you can run

+> ./recovery

 `<num>` is a integer used as a random seed.
 For example, `./PQCgenKAT_kem 1`

 To run test, you need to install [rakudo](https://rakudo.org/) and run